FixMyBerlin/fixmy.platform/README.md

 heroku run -a fixmyplatform python manage.py dumpdata fixmyapp.Photo > Photo.json
 ```

+The following commands have to be run in sequence.
+If they are run in
+another order than specified here, the relations between entries cannot be
-Now enter the container shell using `$ docker-compose exec app bash` and run the
+established correctly.
+Enter the container shell using
+`$ docker-compose exec app bash` and run:
-following commands.

 ```
 python manage.py loaddata Edge.json